 As England kick off the T20 International Series today, we take a quick look back at how the team are performing while on tour in South Africa…

-Since Matt Prior’s retirement England have struggled to find a replacement, the rise of Bairstow, who has been threatening for a few years now, has proved he may well be the answer to this problem.
+Since Matt Prior’s retirement, England has struggled to find a replacement.
+The rise of Bairstow, who has been threatening for a few years now, has proved he may well be the answer to this problem.

-The bowling department on the tour was a bit up and down with Stuart Broad the pick of the bunch with 18 wickets at an average of 20, including a 6/17 which ripped apart the heart of the South African batting order.
+The bowling department on the tour was a bit up and down.
+Stuart Broad was the pick of the bunch, with 18 wickets at an average of 20, including a 6/17 which ripped apart the heart of the South African batting order.

 Overall, it was a great series win for England, with many new faces and all in the absence of their go-to man, James Anderson, who has led England’s bowling attack in recent years.

 The tourists’ new attacking style of cricket has raised eyebrows around the world and has put them as a real threat to once again rise to become the best in the world.
 A brilliant winter has given them good momentum to play Sri-Lanka and Pakistan in the summer.
 However, their focus currently turns to the T20 International Series as England look to end their tour to SA on a high.